swch/strivve-docs-nextjs/src/pages/resources/data-models/index.md

 Represents the billing address of a card
 [Addresses Endpoint](https://swch.github.io/slate/#addresses "Addresses Endpoint")

-Once these resources have been created, a card placement job can be create:
+Once these resources have been created, a card placement job can be created:

 * Job -
 Represents the push-provisioning request to place a card as the default payment method at a merchant